mrilikecoding/StreamPoseML/docs/source/guide/concepts.rst

 Making Movement Measurable: Feature Engineering
 ------------------------------------------

-Raw keypoint positions are just the beginning.
-To really understand movement patterns, StreamPoseML calculates meaningful measurements from those positions.
+StreamPoseML calculates features from raw keypoint positions to identify movement patterns.
 This process, called feature engineering, transforms raw data points into insightful metrics about how the body is moving.

 StreamPoseML automatically calculates these types of features: